mildsauce45/LinqToGatherer/README.md

                  orderby c.Name
                  select c).ToList();

-in fact that last query highlights an important part of LinqToGatherer.
+In fact that last query highlights an important part of LinqToGatherer.
 Compare that list to what is returned within the Gatherer website itself and you'll notice a single card is missing: Reaper King.

 ## .NET is still in play